Antonis Manitakis

-Antonis Manitakis (Αντώνης Μανιτάκης: born 1944) is a Greek university professor and politician.
-He was a Minister of administrative reform and e-governance (2012/2013) and a former interim Minister of the Interior and Administrative Reconstruction, having served in 2012 and 2015.
+Antonis Manitakis (Αντώνης Μανιτάκης; 23 May 1944 – 18 February 2026) was a Greek university professor and politician.
+He was a Minister of administrative reform and e-governance (2012–2013) and a onetime interim Minister of the Interior and Administrative Reconstruction, having served in 2012 and 2015.

-Early life and education
+Background

-Manitakis was born on 19 April 1944 in Thessaloniki.
+Manitakis was born in Thessaloniki on 23 May 1944.
 He studied law at the Law School of the Aristotle University of Thessaloniki and received a doctor of law from the University of Brussels.
 Afterwards, he was elected as a professor at the Law School of the Aristotle University of Thessaloniki.
 Antonis Manitakis was a student of Aristovoulos Manesis, whom he succeeded at the Constitutional law seat.

 Academic career

 During his academic career, he was the dean of the School of Law and Political Sciences, as well as a visiting scholar at the University of Montpellier (1987), the University of Paris X (1989), the University of Rome La Sapienza (1994) and the University of Nantes (2002).
 From 2004 to 2010, he taught European Constitutional Law at the University of Montpellier's Law School summer seminars.

-In 2007, Manitakis was awarded with the award of exceptional university teaching by the President of Greece Karolos Papoulias.
+In 2007, Manitakis was awarded the award of exceptional university teaching by the President of Greece Karolos Papoulias.
 He served as a deputy chairman of the National Council of Radio and Television (1997–1999).